total-typescript/total-typescript-book/book-content/book.md

     case "circle": {
       return Math.PI * shape.radius * shape.radius;
     }
     case "square": {
       return shape.sideLength * shape.sideLength;
     }
     // Potential additional cases for more shapes
   }
 }
 ```

+As a nice bonus, TypeScript offers us autocomplete on the cases for the `switch` statement.
+This is a great way to ensure that we're handling all of the cases for our discriminated union.

 ##### Not Accounting for All Cases